Poon Hill Ghorepani Trek Highlights:

 This small circuit trek certainly delivers anyone a very beautiful trekking experience.
 The highlight of the trek is an overnight stay in the town of Ghorepani.
 Certainly, the town of Ghorepani, with all the blue-roofed teahouses, is a wonderland.

 It is amazingly wonderful with all the woodlands, wildlife, and soaring snowcapped mountains as the backdrop.
-Now it is one of the popular trips in the Annapurna trekking category.
+Now it is one of the most popular trips in the Annapurna trekking category.

 Poon Hill (3,210m / 10,530 feet):